charbitz/diploma-thesis/README.md

 - random horrizontal flipping with a probability of 50%
 - random vertical flipping with a probability of 50%

+#### Tuning performance criteria:
+* mAP (Mean Average Precision).
+* Performance of the model (mAP50-95) in test set should closely align with that in validation set.
+* mAP50-95: the average precision is calculated over multiple IoU thresholds, in steps of 0.05 (0.50, 0.55, 0.60, ..., 0.95).

 ### Apply transfer learning techniques on YOLOv5 model:

 Technique 1: